19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 “formation” means a brigade or its equivalent in the navy and air force or any equivalent body of servicemen;

-“junior disciplinary officer” means, except where otherwise expressly provided, an officer or a warrant officer commanding a squadron, battery, company or equivalent sub-unit or any other officer in whom a senior disciplinary officer has vested the powers of a junior disciplinary officer for the purposes of discipline;
+“junior disciplinary officer” means, except where otherwise expressly provided, any officer, warrant officer or military expert of or above the rank of ME3 —

+(a) who is in command of a squadron, battery or company or an equivalent sub-unit; or

+(b) in whom a senior disciplinary officer has vested the powers of a junior disciplinary officer for the purposes of discipline;

-“private” includes an officer cadet for the purposes of this Act;
+[28/2009 wef 01/04/2010]

 “reversion in rank” means reverting a soldier from a temporary rank to the next substantive rank;